 Given the unique working environment of restaurants, anti-harassment training should be tailored to the industry, with content, videos and other elements that are relevant and meaningful to foodservice employees and managers.
 Effective training focuses on encouraging positive behavior, raising awareness of the different types of sexual harassment, and providing practical steps for how to respond to incidents and prevent future ones.
 Teaching employees about bystander intervention, diversity and inclusion and unconscious bias should also be part of a well-designed training program.

-For restaurants in California, New York, New York City, Connecticut, Delaware, Maine —and soon Illinois and Rhode Island— new anti-harassment laws mean new training requirements to provide sexual harassment training to all employees.
+For restaurants in California, New York, New York City, Connecticut, Illinois, Delaware and Maine new anti-harassment laws mean new training requirements to provide sexual harassment training to all employees.

 An anti-harassment policy